-Master Caelin on Andrede reports that he has created several albums of photos taken by Pyro and himself at the recent Spring 2013 Coronation in the Kingdom of Ansteorra.
+Caelin on Andrede reports that he has posted two albums of photos from Queen's Champion, which took place October 5, 2013 in the Barony of Stargate, Ansteorra.
 The photos are available on Flickr.